niclake/niclake.github.io/wishlist.md

 - A new deck
 - Finishing the basement
 - Home humidifier
-- Everything baby related in 2022
+- Everything baby related in 2022 ([see our registry here](https://www.amazon.com/baby-reg/babylake-lake-february-2022-johnston/16U960SXGPCBD))

 ## Becca's List